 Can I really have multiple visits without co-pays?

 What if I need outside care?
 Specialists, diagnostic testing, ER, hospital?

 We can order or refer just as any insurance-based doctor can do.
 For some outside services, we can help find reasonable "cash" prices if you are paying out-of-pocket - especially radiology and lab.
-We can provide many urgent care and minor emergency services during regular or after-hours (stitches, simple fractures, etc.) that can help people avoid a trip to the ER.
 However, we do recommend having health insurance in the case of an unexpected, expensive event such as surgery, ER visit or hospitalization.